PresentPath/Linkd/README.md

 - The dispatcher alone is a pretty sweet software construct, simple yet powerful - [see implementation](https://github.com/facebook/flux/blob/master/dist/Flux.js)

 Even without the use of a Flux library, the refactor was pretty quick, straightforward, painless, and fun!
 Bugs that crept up along the way were easy to find and fix because the path was clear in terms of where to look.
+Building the first implementation without Flux gave great insight and perspective that allowed for deeper appreciation for the Flux architecture.

 ## Challenges